andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 Keys help React identify which items have changed, are added or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.

 ##### children prop
 `Children` is a prop that allow you to pass components as data to other components.
-Component tree put between component's __opening__ and __closing__ tag will be passed to that component as children prop.
+The data between component's __opening__ and __closing__ tag will be passed to other component as children prop.
 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
 Most often, we would use IDs (uniqueNo) from our data as keys.